 Single stroke pneumatic air rifles would themselves be obsoleted by modern PCP air rifles.
 A PCP air rifle is preferably charged by “breathable” air using an integral air tanks that are typically compressed to 2700-3000 pounds per square inch (psi) via a hand pump, carbon fiber tank, or scuba tank.
 After the integral tank is filled, you can screw on the tank to the PCP air rifle and you are ready to go.
 The trigger actuates a valve and measured amount of compressed air propels the pellet out the barrel.

 Silhouette Air Rifle Regulations

-Within the USA, the NRA Silhouette Rifle Rulebook establishes uniform standards for NRA sanctioned silhouette air rifle competition.
-The Silhouette Rifle Association of Canada (SRAC) utilizes the NRA Silhouette Rifle Rulebook for sanctioned matches.
-The Mexico silhouette community is currently creating silhouette air rifle rules that are compatible with the USA and Canada with the ultimate goal of conducting NASSA-sanctioned matches between, Mexico, the USA and Canada.
+Within the USA, the NRA Silhouette Rifle Rulebook establishes uniform standards for NRA sanctioned air rifle Silhouette competition.
+The Silhouette Rifle Association of Canada (SRAC) utilizes the NRA Silhouette Rifle Rulebook for their sanctioned matches.
+The Mexico air rifle Silhouette community is currently creating new Air Rifle Silhouette rules that will be compatible with the USA and Canada with the ultimate goal of conducting NASSA-sanctioned matches between, Mexico, the USA and Canada.